PE/Sport

 We aim to ensure that all students:

-• achieve their personal best in the subject
+- achieve their personal best in the subject

-• experience competitive sport at some level while at the academy
+- experience competitive sport at some level while at the academy

-• gain an academic qualification in Physical Education
+- gain an academic qualification in Physical Education

-• gain the necessary knowledge to lead a healthy and active lifestyle when they leave the academy.
+- gain the necessary knowledge to lead a healthy and active lifestyle when they leave the academy.

 Key Stage 3 overview

-We explore sports that student would have begun exploring in Year 6 but also introduce new sports such as lacrosse, trampolining and many more.
+The Key Stage 3 Physical Education curriculum has been designed based on exploring and developing the techniques and key skills associated to a range of different sports (please see the folder attached for our curriculum overview), Sports are selected to help build not only techniques but the core values we hold dear to our school’s ethos.
+We explore sports that student would have begun exploring in year 6 but also introduce new sports such as lacrosse, trampolining and many more.
 It is fundamental that students are exposed to a variety of settings and will develop in both individual and team aspects of sport.
 Sports are selected to help students develop in both individual and team settings where they not only develop techniques but also values such as teamwork and determination which we instill here at Harris Garrard.

 Key Stage 4 overview

-In Years 10 and 11 we deliver both Cambridge National in Sport studies (CNAT qualification) and core physical education (no assessment) with care consideration from our PE team we ensure that students select the right course for them, we have conversations with the students in Year 9 and recommend the course best suited to their needs.
+In year 10 and 11 we deliver both Cambridge National in Sport studies (CNAT qualification) and core physical education (no assessment) with care consideration from our Pe team we ensure that students select the right course for them, we have conversations with the students in year 9 and recommend the course best suited to their needs.
 The CNAT course allows students to expand and develop a theory-based knowledge of sport as well as practical elements that include leading and coaching elements of the course and performing in a variety of chosen sports that are tailored to each individual.
 Core physical education allows students to take part in curriculum-based learning and will cover a variety of sports however will not be assessed and will not earn a qualification however still ensures the students is being physically active and following a series of lessons in relation to the topic/sport.

 You can download Knowledge Organisers for each year group from our Knowledge Organisers page.